bloom-works/organ-donation-reform/10_opo_qa.md

 increase in organ donors in just one year, driven by a 57% increase in the number of potential donor families approached.[^28]

-These significanthuge improvements were possible at an OPO that was ranked 51st out 58 OPOs,[^29] suggesting that accurate data analysis and qualitative performance improvement practices do have the ability to bring improvement to even some of the lowest performing OPOs.
+These significant improvements were possible at an OPO that was ranked 51st out 58 OPOs,[^29] suggesting that accurate data analysis and qualitative performance improvement practices do have the ability to bring improvement to even some of the lowest performing OPOs.
 Earlier research has highlighted that